Chapter-by-Chapter

 Hannah Chivers, Primary School Teacher

-Journey to the ISS with ESA Astronaut Tim Peake!
-From astronaut training to conducting experiments and observing Earth, upper KS1/lower KS2 (or equivalent) students can participate in Tim Peake’s Principia mission.
+Journey with ESA Astronaut Tim Peake to the ISS!
+From astronaut training to conducting experiments, primary students can join Tim’s Principia mission.

-Buy this diary →Get ready for your mission to the Red Planet!
-Recruit a crew, invent a helpful rover friend, decode and analyse data then design the ultimate Martian habitat.
+Buy this diary →Get ready for your mission to Mars!
+Recruit a crew, invent a rover, decode data then design a Martian habitat.
 Perfect for KS2 (or equivalent) students.

 Buy this diary →Uncover the secrets of the Universe!
 KS2 (or equivalent) students explore space, light, colour, infrared and much more with the James Webb Space Telescope.